Faculty and Staff

 Latin American Narrative and Cultural Studies, with regional emphasis on Mexican, Central American, and Pan-Caribbean cultures.

 Latin American Theater, emphasis on the transmission of history and memory in the theater of the Southern Cone.
 Human rights and post-dictatorial literatures and, Staging in the Academe.

-Dean Campbell is the contact for student Fellowships; chairs the Committee on Automatic Rule and Reinstatement; works on the First Year Seminar program; works with students on general elective transfer credit and Independent Work Majors.
+Dean Campbell is the contact for student Fellowships; works on the First Year Seminar program; works with students on general elective transfer credit and Independent Work Majors.

 The Novel in Spain and Latin America; Literary Naturalism: Women Writers of Spain, Latin America, and the U.S.; Feminist Theory; Immigrant Populations in the U.S.

-Old French epic, Italian medieval and early modern literature, digital humanities, manuscript studies.
+Old French epic, Italian medieval and early modern literature, digital humanities, manuscript studies, TEI, IIIF.

 Latin American Poetry, Aesthetics, Translation Theory, Feminist Poetics, State Violence, Colonialism, Neoliberalism